JAForbes/blog/framework/readme.md

 var router = h.router('/home', {
 	'/home' : Component
 })

+//this is a stream of urls
+//it uses the history api behind the scenes
+//it supports 3 modes hash/search/pathname
+// (pathname requires server support) var url = h.url('search')

 // all v() streams will be garbage collected
 // when your component is unmounted